sachinsu/sachinsu.github.io/work_journal/journal2022.md

             - When someone says, "Studies have shown that...," ask the names of the studies, where they were published and whether this person has read them in full.
             - When someone describes a "strategy," ask how that differs from a tactic.
             - When asset managers talk about "sell discipline," ask if they measure how the stocks they sell do after being sold.
 If the firm doesn't know that, how does it know its sell discipline works?
             - Are these past results based on a backtest?
-Then read this.
             - What do the results look like after trading costs, fees and taxes?
             - Do these numbers account for survivorship bias?
             - Who's on the other side of this trade, and why would they let you make so much money?